// the above is not my code

 What should you do next?

-Have a chat with a family run business to get to the root cause of the dampness in your home.
+You should have a chat with a family run business to get to the root cause of the dampness in your home.
 We feel confident that we can help you by carrying out a survey of your property.
 Simply contact us at Atlantis Property Preservation for our expert opinion to ensure accurate diagnosis and solutions to your property problem.

 H is for…..
 Hygroscopic Salts and Replastering a Damp Wall